The rhinoceros, an endangered animal

 The elephant, king of the animals

 The African elephant(Loxodonta africana) is the largest animal on earth.
 Its trunk is a marvel of adaptation.
 At around 2 m long, it ends in two finger-like, prehensile and tactile appendages.
 This long, mobile and sensitive organ is used to recognize itself, blow water, stroke its young, pick plants, gather fruit, sniff the air, emit sounds and drink (the proboscis sucks up water and spits it back into the mouth).
 The constant movements of its large ears allow the blood, better regulated, to cool down by a few degrees.
 Its famous ivory tusks, which almost led to its demise, can reach 3 m in length and weigh almost 50 kg each.
 These specimens with their extraordinary tusks are mostly found in Kenya, in the Tsavo region, where they are nicknamed "Tuskers".
-Indeed, tuskers are not so well developed in other parts of the world, such as Chad.
+Indeed, tuskers are not as well developed in other parts of the world, such as Chad.

 Elephants live in herds of fifteen to twenty individuals, led by a matriarch.
 Older males leave the herd and generally lead solitary lives.
 The group's social organization is particularly efficient, and solidarity between members is total.
 Elephants are in constant communication, thanks to their many sounds and grunts, inaudible to the human ear.
 Hunted for centuries for their ivory, African elephants were threatened with total eradication.
 Today, their numbers are on the increase, but the problems remain.
 This enormous animal, which consumes a considerable amount of food and water (175 kg of forage and 90 liters of water per day), finds itself in territorial competition with man.